turingschool/front-end-curriculum/projects/overlook.md

 I will be presented with a dashboard that displays today's date.
 The dashboard will also have the following information:

 - Total Rooms Available for today's date
-- Total of debt's owed/earned for today's date
+- Total revenue for today's date
 - Percentage of rooms occupied for today's date
 ```